-If the machine is used for lifting, it must be equipped with an emergency shut-off valve on the arm and the boom, respectively.
+This machine is specifically designed for excavation work.
+Therefore, it has no safety equipment for crane operation.
 Extreme caution should be paid if the excavator is used for lifting.

 - Never lift loads in excess of capacity.
 Overload will cause the machine to roll and can result in serious injury or death. - All rated lift capacities are determined by using a machine placed on a stable and flat ground.
 For a safe lifting work, the user is expected to make due allowance for the particular job conditions.
 They include, soft or uneven ground, non-level condition, side loads, dynamic or jerked loads, hazardous conditions, and experience of personnel.
 The operator and other personnel should fully acquaint themselves with the operator's manual before operating this machine, and rules for safe operation of equipment shall be adhered to at all times. - The bucket linkage or lifting device may fail if chains or lifting device are incorrectly attached, resulting in serious injury or death. - Do not attempt to pull stumps out of the ground when using the machine as a crane.
 The loads imposed on the machine under this use are completely unknown. - Do not allow anyone to stand on or under the lifted loads or come close to the work area.